 She is a regular contributor to the Huffington Post Living and Edible San Francisco, and has partnered with the National Kidney Foundation, American Heart Association, and Whole Foods Market as an educator and recipe developer.
 Jess serves as a positive, fun role model for the kidney community and anyone with a chronic illness.

-I also wanted to share a healthy blender recipe in honour of Jess's VITAMIX 5200 Super Healthy Lifestyle GIVEAWAY, where she will give away one Vitamix package valued at $549.00 value via Rafflecopter (widget and instructions at the bottom of this post).
-Jess will then give away a second Vitamix package to SodiumGirl.com readers.
-That's TWO CHANCES to WIN a new Vitamix!
+I also wanted to share a healthy blender recipe in honor of Jess's blender giveaway, where she will give away one package valued at $549.00 value via Rafflecopter.
+Jess will then give away a second package to SodiumGirl.com readers.
+That's two chances to win a new blender!
 WOO HOO!
 Good Luck :)

 Jess is a wealth of knowledge about sodium.
 She says in her post, The recommended daily sodium intake for a healthy American is 2,300mg, which equals 1 teaspoon of salt.
 The recommended daily sodium intake for over 50% of adults (due to health problems, age, and other needs) is 1,500mg, which equals just over 1/2 teaspoon of salt.
 Nine out of 10 Americans (that’s 90%) eat more than the recommended daily intake of sodium, averaging over 3,300mg, and more than 800,000 people die each year from heart disease, stroke and other vascular diseases, which cost the nation $273 billion health care dollars in 2010.
 Over 75% of the high sodium consumption comes from processed foods.